oeran93/sets/README.md

 # sets

-Creating a class to handle sets using Scala
+Learning Scala by creating a class to handle sets